-In the next web pages about histological techniques we are going to explain the methodology to obtain animal and plant tissue sections, stained and ready to be observed with a microscope.
-So, there are sections dealing with getting the samples, fixation, embedding, obtaining sections, and staining.
-The instruments to manipulate the samples are also introduced, highlighting what they are useful for but not explained in detail how they operate.
-There are a sections about protocols and recipes of the more common techiques and solutions, and some videos are also included.
+In the following web pages about histological techniques, we are going to describe the experimental procedures that, starting from living tissues, allow us to get tissue sections stained and ready to be observed with microscopes.
+There are web pages dealing with getting the samples, fixation, embedding, sectioning, staining, and visualization of tissues.
+The instruments to manipulate and process the samples are also introduced, highlighting what they are useful for, but not explained in detail how they operate.
+A section with protocols and recipes of the more common techniques and solutions is also available.

-There are quick and simple procedures to study live tissues and cells, known as vital.
-Intravital techniques allow the observation of tissues and cells in the body.
+There are quick and simple procedures to study living tissues and cells, known as vital techniques.
+Intravital techniques make possible the observation of tissues and cells in the body, that is, in situ.
 For example, the study of the blood flow inside the blood vessels.
-More complex are the supravital techniques, that allow the study of tissues and cells that have been removed from the body and kept alive in the laboratory.
-For example, cell and tissue cultures.
-In these procedures, dyes that do no kill the cells can be used to stain tissues.
-They are the so-called vital dyes.
+More complex are the supravital techniques, that allow the study of tissues and cells that have been removed from the body, and keep them alive in vitro.
+For example, cell and tissue cultures..

-Postvital histological techniques entail the dead of the cells, but the morphological and molecular features of the live tissue are preserved as much as possible, which depends on the type of histological procedure.
-The following web pages in this section are dealing with postvital techiques because they are the most common techiques in histology laboratories.
+Postvital histological techniques entail the dead of the cells, but the morphological and molecular features of the tissue are preserved as much as possible, which depends on the type of histological procedure.
+The following web pages in this section are dealing with postvital techniques, since they are the most common techniques in the histology laboratories.

 The goal of every histological technique is to study the general and fine structure of tissular components.
 These features should be the same features that the tissues had in the living animal.
 Although the current histological techniques are designed to preserve the tissular features during the technical process, all techniques introduce more or less important modifications of the tissues.
 These alterations are known as artifacts, and we should keep them in mind when we are studying the processed tissues under the microscope.